MarcSerraPeralta/surface-sim/docs/building_noisy_circuits.md

 comp_round = 1 if meas_reset else 2
 ```

-The gate scheduling of the gates follows an specific pattern.
+The gate scheduling of the gates follows a specific pattern.
 For the two-qubit gates, such a pattern is known as the CZ dance and it is stored in the layout object as interaction order.
 This order depends on the stabilizer type, i.e. "x_type" or "z_type".

 ```
 circuit = Circuit()
 int_order = layout.interaction_order
 stab_types = list(int_order.keys())
 ```

-To measure the "x_type" stabilizers, we need to perform a Hadamard gate to the ancilla and data qubits in the first step of the dance. *Note: it is practical to keep track of the qubits that have been driven to add idling to the rest of the qubits.*
+To measure the "x_type" stabilizers, we need to perform a Hadamard gate to the ancilla and data qubits in the first step of the dance.

+*Note: it is practical to keep track of the qubits that have been driven to add idling to the rest of the qubits.*

 ```
 for ind, stab_type in enumerate(stab_types):
     stab_qubits = layout.get_qubits(role="anc", stab_type=stab_type)